-Interstate 85 begins in Montgomery and travels east and north 80 miles to the Chattahoochee River at Lanett.
-Suburban growth extends east along the freeway to Exit 16 in Montgomery County and again through the Auburn and Opelika area.
+Beginning in Montgomery, Interstate 85 travels northeast 80 miles to the Chattahoochee River at Lanett.
+Suburban growth extends east along the freeway to Exit 16 at Pike Road in Montgomery County and again through the Auburn and Opelika area.
 The bulk of the route otherwise is rural with four overall lanes.

 16.4 miles of Interstate 85 opened between Shorter (Exit 22) and Alabama 81 (Exit 38) in 1965.3

 Unlikely due to a lack of funding, if the Montgomery Outer Loop (SR 108) is ever completed, Interstate 85 will be relocated to the south from Exit 15 to I-65 near Hope Hull.
 The remainder of I-85 west through Montgomery will be renumbered as I-685 if that is the case.
 I-685 was preapproved by the American Association of State Highway and Transportation Officials (AASHTO) on October 30, 2010.

 |Court Street southbound at the northside frontage road for Interstate 85 in the city of Montgomery.
 08/22/03|

 |The final entrance ramp for Interstate 85 lowers from South and Court Streets south of Downtown Montgomery.
 08/22/03|